carlosmarin/aws-csa-2017/README.md

 ### Data Warehousing

-OLTP (pulls out specific / narrow record set) vs OLAP – (pulls in large number of records).
+OLTP ("Transaction", pulls out specific / narrow record set) vs OLAP – ("Analytics", pulls in large number of records).
 It used different architecture and infrastructure layer.
 Differ in terms of queries run on top of data.
 OLAP is more about aggregation.

 ### ElastiCache